Charles M. Schulz, Cartoonist and Writer

 Like so many kids my age, I grew up reading the Peanuts books and comic strips about Charlie Brown, Lucy, Linus, and Snoopy.
 I also loved the Peanuts television specials.
 Later, I watched them with my own kids.

-Charles M. Schulz, cartoonist, author, and creator of the Peanuts, was born in Minneapolis, Minnesota and grew up in nearby St. Paul.
+Charles M. Schulz, cartoonist, author, and creator of the Peanuts, was born in Minneapolis, Minnesota, and lived in nearby St. Paul.
 When he was growing up, he loved to draw and create characters.
-He went to Central High School but the drawings he submitted for the high school yearbook were rejected!
+He went to Central High School, but the drawings he submitted for the high school yearbook were rejected!
 However, decades later, a large statue of Snoopy was placed in the high school to honor Schulz.

 Schulz’s career was launched in the St. Paul Pioneer Press.
 Eventually, the Peanuts comics became one of the most popular comic strips of all time.
 Schulz’s comics were translated into 22 languages.
 And Schulz went on the publish multiple books featuring his characters.
 Since then, his hometown has sought to honor and appreciate Charles M. Schulz.